ObsCure9277/TARUMT-RSW-2325/README.md

 ## ⚠️ Disclaimer

-The resources provided are suggested materials.
-Users are encouraged to exercise discretion and consult their tutors or instructors for authoritative guidance.
+The materials provided in this repository are for reference and self-study purposes only.
+As course structures, syllabus, and assessment formats may change over time, users are strongly advised to verify all information with their official course tutors, instructors, or updated academic guidelines.

 ## 📚 Course Materials Overview
 | No. | Subject Code | Subject Name                               | Semester | Materials Included                                |